NVIDIAGameWorks/RTXGI-DDGI/README.md

 * The core RTXGI SDK is included in the "rtxgi-sdk" directory
 * The sample application is included the "samples" directory
-* Documentation and the SDK User Guide is included in the "docs" directory
+* The documentation and User Guide are included in the "docs" directory

 ### System Requirements
 * Windows 10 v1809 or higher